alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 *   **Testability:** Tests can assert the outcome *and* the specific error (`Code`, type, message) without exception scaffolding.

 ### Where `Result` fits (and where it doesn’t)
+Rule of thumb: use `T?` for “missing data”; use `Result<TSuccess, TError>` for “this operation can fail with a reason.”

 `Result` works best for **domain logic**: failures you expect and want to handle.
 It doesn’t replace exceptions; it just keeps them in their lane.[^always-valid]

 1.  **Infrastructure:** For technical failures (DB/network outages, timeouts, unexpected I/O errors), exceptions handled at the boundary (middleware/logging/global handlers) are often a good fit.